-A team must have more than one member to form a RoboCupJunior team to participate in the International event.
-A team member(s) and/or robot(s) cannot be shared between teams.

-Each team member needs to carry a technical role.

-Each team must have a captain.
+- A team must have more than one member to form a RoboCupJunior team to participate in the International event.
+A team member(s) and/or robot(s) cannot be shared between teams. - 2.1.2 Each team member needs to carry a technical role. - 2.1.3 Each team must have a captain.
 The captain is the person responsible for communication with referees.
 The team can replace its captain during the competition.
-Team is allowed to have only the fewest possible members beside the field during game play: they will usually be the captain and an assistant team member.
+Team is allowed to have at most two members beside the field during game play: they will usually be the captain and an assistant team member.